Charles Stark Draper

 Charles Stark "Doc" Draper (October 2, 1901 – July 25, 1987) was an American scientist and engineer, known as the "father of inertial navigation".
 He was the founder and director of the Massachusetts Institute of Technology's Instrumentation Laboratory, which was later spun out of MIT to become the non-profit Charles Stark Draper Laboratory.

 Beginning in the 1940s, Draper developed inertial guidance systems for aircraft.
 In World War II, Draper invented the first lead-computing gunsights for aircraft, and later applying similar technology to missile guidance systems.
 In 1954, Draper's application of inertial controls to computerized autopilot allowed the Instrumentation Lab to conduct the first coast-to-coast unmanned flight.
 The lab also made the Apollo Moon landings possible through the Apollo Guidance Computer it designed for NASA.
 In 1960, Draper was one of the scientists recognized as Time magazine's Men of the Year.

 Early life and education

-Draper was born in Windsor, Missouri.
+Draper was born in Windsor, Missouri, to Charles A. Draper (1864–1945) and Martha W. Draper (née Stark) (1865–1939).

 He attended the University of Missouri in 1917, then transferred to Stanford University, California in 1919, from which he earned a B.A. in psychology in 1922.
 He matriculated at MIT in 1922, earning a Bachelor of Science degree in electrochemical engineering (1926), and Master of Science (1928), and a Doctor of Science (1938) degrees in physics.
 Charles Stark Draper's relatives were prominent in his home state of Missouri, including his cousin, Governor Lloyd C. Stark.